chaser-01/rummyJS/README.md

 WIP

 ## Game flow
 The `gameStatus` property controls what actions can at a point in time in the game.
-Thus, one should compare it against possible states (defined as an enum in `GameStatus`), when tracking the game and determining what actions should be taken by the game/players.
+Thus, one should compare it against possible states (defined in `GameStatus`), when tracking the game and determining what actions should be taken by the game/players.

 Below are the defined states and their allowed actions: